fabiendostie/AetherBase/TELIS.md

 - **Flexibility**: Shard system adapts to any language/framework
 - **Reliability**: Multi-stage validation catches errors before output

-For GrooveAgent specifically, this system handles the unique multi-language stack (Max/MSP + JavaScript + Node.js + Python + JSON) with specialized shards and validation pipelines for each layer.
+For **TargetProject**, this system handles the unique multi-language stack with specialized shards and validation pipelines for each layer.

 ---